Our Animals

 EASTERN LONG NECKED TURTLE

-Also known as the Snake neck turtle.
+Shelly is one of our Eastern Lock-necked turtles, also known as the Snake neck turtle.
 The long neck helps them strike out at passing prey.
 Found in Eastern Australia living in dams, rivers, creeks and lakes.
 Their carapace (shell) can grow to around 25cm.
 They mainly feed on fish, tadpoles, insects, frogs and crayfish.

 FREDDO